 (c) any other class prescribed by the regulations.

-238. Transfer of teacher to another category of employee
+238. Transfer etc. of teacher to another category of employee

 (1) The chief executive officer may, if he or she considers that it is in the interests of the department to do so, determine that —